I Just Can't Wait to Be King

-"I Just Can't Wait to Be King" is a song written by Elton John (music) and Tim Rice (lyrics) for the Disney animated feature film The Lion King (1994).
-The song is performed by American actor and singer Jason Weaver as the singing voice of young Simba, with English actor Rowan Atkinson and American actress Laura Williams providing supporting vocals in their roles as Zazu and the singing voice of young Nala, respectively.
+"I Just Can't Wait to Be King" is a 1994 song written by Elton John (music) and Tim Rice (lyrics) for the Disney animated feature film The Lion King (1994).
+The song was performed in 1992 by American actor and singer Jason Weaver as the singing voice of young Simba, with English actor Rowan Atkinson and American actress Laura Williams providing supporting vocals in their roles as Zazu and the singing voice of young Nala, respectively.
+It was released June 12, 1994 on The Lion King: Original Motion Picture Soundtrack.

-The song was featured in the 2019 film adaptation, performed by JD McCrary, Shahadi Wright Joseph, and John Oliver.
+The song was featured in the 2019 film adaptation, performed by JD McCrary, John Oliver, and Shahadi Wright Joseph released June 11, 2019 on The Lion King: Original Motion Picture Soundtrack.

+Elton John single

+Elton John performed the second version of I Just Can't Wait to Be King as a single.

 Analysis

-The song is "An ode to youthful arrogance, invincibility and above all, impatience".
+The song is "an ode to youthful arrogance, invincibility, and above all, impatience".

 Critical reception

 The New York Times Film Reviews 1993–1994 deemed the song to be derivative as well as "cute, lilting [and] safe", and likened the song to Michael Jackson singing "Under the Sea".
 The Cavalier Daily also compared the song to those from The Little Mermaid, and Popdust compared it to Billy Joel's "River of Dreams".

 The New York Times Theater Reviews 1997–1998 felt that the song was "conventionally comic and upbeat".
 Lakeland Ledger wrote that it is a "dazzling Busby Berkeley-style dancefest" with a "Rockettes kickline".
 It has been described as "strutting", "bouncy", "grand", and a "hubris-filled fantasy song".
 News.com deemed it the underdog song of The Lion King, adding "this showstopper about the future didn't get the accolades its brethren received."

-Less favorable reviews have describe the song as "irritating" and not very "thematically rich".
+Less favorable reviews have described the song as "irritating" and not very "thematically rich".
 Popdust ranked the song 5 out of 6 songs in the film, and BoingBoing listed it as the 11th best "I Want" song in the Disney repertoire.
 The Cavalier Daily deemed the Elton John reworking "uneventful and boring".